 Their fifth child was son Max Elkort.
 He was born in 1904 and married Margaret Higgins in 1933.
 They had no children.

 Their next child was Adolph born in 1908.
-Adolf was an older brother of Herman’s so perhaps Adolph was named for him.
+Adolf was the name of Rosalie’s father as well as the name of an older brother of Herman’s.
 Sometime during the WWII years, he changed his name from Adolph to Eddie for obvious reasons.
 He married Lillian Beinhorn in 1946 and they went on to have three children.
 Eddie was a New York talent agent and handled many big movie stars.
 I remember when he would come to Los Angeles when I was a young girl.
 He usually had a starlette on his arm and would take us out to the Luau, a landmark Polynesian restaurant in Beverly Hills where you walked across bridges over little rivers and sat in large high-backed rattan chairs.
 Eddie would always have a pocket full of silver dollars and liberally handed them out to any children present at the evening.
 He was a lot of fun to be around.

 Their seventh and final child, born in 1916, was Theodore named after Teddy Roosevelt.
 Teddy worked as an accountant, married and had three children.
 He died in 1979.